Red–black tree: Applications and related data structures

 Red–black trees offer worst-case guarantees for insertion time, deletion time, and search time.
-Not only does this make them valuable in time-sensitive applications such as real-time applications, but it makes them valuable building blocks in other data structures that provide worst-case guarantees; for example, many data structures used in computational geometry can be based on red–black trees, and the Completely Fair Scheduler used in current Linux kernels and epoll system call implementation uses red–black trees.
+Not only does this make them valuable in time-sensitive applications such as real-time applications, but it makes them valuable building blocks in other data structures that provide worst-case guarantees.
+For example, many data structures used in computational geometry are based on red–black trees, and the Completely Fair Scheduler and epoll system call of the Linux kernel use red–black trees.

 The AVL tree is another structure supporting $O(\log n)$ search, insertion, and removal.
-AVL trees can be colored red–black, thus are a subset of RB trees.
-Worst-case height is 0.720 times the worst-case height of RB trees, so AVL trees are more rigidly balanced.
+AVL trees can be colored red–black, and thus are a subset of red-black trees.
+The worst-case height of AVL is 0.720 times the worst-case height of red-black trees, so AVL trees are more rigidly balanced.
 The performance measurements of Ben Pfaff with realistic test cases in 79 runs find AVL to RB ratios between 0.677 and 1.077, median at 0.947, and geometric mean 0.910.
-WAVL trees have a performance in between those two.
+The performance of WAVL trees lie in between AVL trees and red-black trees.

 Red–black trees are also particularly valuable in functional programming, where they are one of the most common persistent data structures, used to construct associative arrays and sets that can retain previous versions after mutations.
 The persistent version of red–black trees requires $O(\log n)$ space for each insertion or deletion, in addition to time.